Sarguru02/smsv2/README.md

     - [x] pagination -> 10 students per page. (query when going to that page).
   - [ ] Upload student marks (single) -> I think I can have this as an action in list view??. #BACKEND_DEPENDENCY
   - [x] Upload student marks (batch). #BACKEND_DEPENDENCY
+  - [ ] Subjects crud for class and section.
+  - [ ] Bulk upload subjects.
   - [x] View a single student.
     - [x] should be able to edit or delete marks for that student.
     - [ ] approve student edits on their profile. -> #NOT_NOW